decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-09-15-divide-and-conquer.md

 ***Theorem: [Coan and Welch, 1992](https://www.sciencedirect.com/science/article/pii/089054019290004Yhttps://www.sciencedirect.com/science/article/pii/089054019290004Y), [Berman, Garay, and Perry, 1992](https://link.springer.com/chapter/10.1007/978-1-4615-3422-8_27): there exists a synchronous agreement protocol with the $O(n^2)$ message complexity against $f<n/3$ Byzantine parties.***

-In this post we will prove a simple variant that focuses on message complexity.
+We prove a simple variant that focuses on message complexity.
 The idea is to run a [phase king protocol](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/), with two (instead of $f+1$) phases, where each king is implemented by a consensus on half the parties.
 Recall that in each phase a **Graded Consensus** is run (see the [previous post](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/) for its properties).